The Effective Behaviors Framework

 it was developed and successfully piloted in a number of volunteer departments and teams.
 It has now been successfully applied to a wide range of staff in the MSA job family.

-it is being rolled out to all MSA staff between January 2013 and December 2015 (provisional completion date).
+it was rolled out to all MSA staff between January 2013 and December 2015.

 How does it work?